 But over time, this pest has built up a genetic resistance to the vast majority of chemical pesticide compounds that were once effective, to the point where they no longer have any controlling effect on whiteflies.

 Within any single whitefly population, it takes as little as 3-4 repeat sprays of the same chemical pesticide product before it becomes completely ineffective due to genetic resistance.

-Because of this, growers should use a number of different control methods and rotate different classes of chemical compounds to prevent further pest resistance from building.
+Because of this, growers should use a number of different control methods and rotate different classes of chemical compounds to prevent pest resistance from increasing.

 Winning the War on Whiteflies

 While it is often not possible to completely eradicate a heavy whitefly population, controlling the numbers is possible with persistence.
 Different control methods need to be used for both the flying adults and the juvenile scale, and different species may not all respond to the same treatment.

 Adult whiteflies are attracted to yellow, so yellow sticky traps can be hung around possible entry points such as vents or doors and in the tops of plants.
 These sticky traps will not catch the majority of pests, and are only used to indicate that whiteflies have started coming into the growing area so control options can be started early.